upkie/upkie/docs/kinematics.md

 ## Model conventions {#model-conventions}

-There are the conventions used in the URDF description of the robot model.
+There are some conventions used in the URDF description of the robot model.
+You should read this section if you are planning on customizing the default [upkie\_description](https://github.com/upkie/upkie_description/).
+If you are creating your own wheeled-biped description and plan on running Upkie's software on it, head over to [this section](\ref dev-custom-wheeled-biped}.

 In what follows, we assume you are familiar with the informal URDF standard from the ROS wiki, in particular the [urdf/XML/joint](https://wiki.ros.org/urdf/XML/joint) and [urdf/XML/link](https://wiki.ros.org/urdf/XML/link) pages.

 ### Link and joint names